khoa-klaytn/klay-lottery-frontend/packages/smart-router/README.md

-# Pancakeswap Smart Router
+# SweepStakesswap Smart Router

-`@sweepstakes/smart-router` is a SDK for getting best trade routes from Pancakeswap AMM.
+`@sweepstakes/smart-router` is a SDK for getting best trade routes from SweepStakesswap AMM.

 ## Install